deostroll/oe-node-red/README.md

 ```

-If `projects` are disabled, then Node-RED's storage module is set to the *oe-cloud* specific database
+If `projects` are disabled (default), then Node-RED's storage module is set to the *oe-cloud* specific database
-storage module (`'../../lib/oe-node-red-storage'`).
+storage module (`'../../lib/oe-node-red-storage'`), and flows are saved to the database, with multi-tenancy.

 If `projects` are enabled, then Node-RED uses its default filesystem storage.
+Flows on the filesystem won't
+be multi-tenant.
+All flows from the filesystem will be accessible to any user.

 Finally, if `server/node-red-settings.js` is not present, and you wish to change the defaults on a